-If the SIA Sends Programmed Reporting Codes option is enabled, the panel will operate as follows:
+If the SIA Sends Automatic Reporting Codes option is disabled, the panel will operate as follows:

-- 1. If an event's reporting code is programmed as [00] or [FF], the panel will not attempt to call central station. - 2.
-If the reporting code for an event is programmed as anything from [01] to [FE], the panel will send the programmed reporting code.
+- 1. If an event's reporting code is programmed as [00] or [FF], the panel will not attempt to call central station. - If the reporting code for an event is programmed as anything from [01] to [FE], the panel will send the programmed reporting code.

-Please refer to Appendix A: "Reporting Codes" for a list of SIA identifiers.
+Please refer to Appendix A for a list of SIA identifiers.

-SIA Sends Automatic Reporting Codes . . .
-Section [381]: [3]
+SIA Sends Automatic Reporting Codes Section [381]: [3]